dimikot/dklab_realsync/README.md

 ### Linux, FreeBSD, MacOS X (darwin)

-1. Move the RealSync folder somewhere in your hard drive. `opt/dklab_realsync/` is a good choice.
+1. Move the RealSync folder somewhere in your hard drive. `/opt/dklab_realsync/` is a good choice.

 2. Create a desktop shortcut for the realsync application.
-You can do this by typing `perl /opt/dklab_realsync/realsync SOURCE_DIRECTORY_TO_REPLICATE` in a terminal.
+Specify a command-line for this shortcut: `perl /opt/dklab_realsync/realsync SOURCE_DIRECTORY_TO_REPLICATE`

 3. Now open that shortcut, and follow the interactive wizard's instructions.
 The wizard will only show up the first time, and won't bother you after RealSync is set-up.